-The units we offer have been developed in line with the specific assessment strategies or principles of different Sector Skills Councils (SSCs), or by us where there is no SSC lead.
+The unit we offer has been developed in line with the specific assessment strategies or principles of different Sector Skills Councils (SSCs), or by us where there is no SSC lead.

-The key requirements of the assessment strategies or principles that relate to units in this qualification are summarised below.
+The key requirements of the assessment strategies or principles that relate to the unit in this qualification are summarised below.
 More detailed strategies or principles can be found in 'Delivering Our Qualifications - Assessment and Internal Quality Assurance Guidance'.

-The Centre needs to ensure that individuals undertaking Assessor or Quality Assurer roles within your Centre conform to the SSC assessment requirements for the unit they are assessing or quality assuring.
+The Centre needs to ensure that individuals undertaking Assessor or Quality Assurer roles within the Centre conform to the SSC assessment requirements for this unit they are assessing or quality assuring.